 aneurysm, Atticus Finch, Best conversation of the week, children dealing with illness, HAWMC, Health Writing Activist Monthly Challenge, mastectomy, social media, To Kill a Mockingbird, tom waits, WEGO

 Today’s WEGO Health Activist Writer’s Month challenge is to recap an awesome conversation I had this week, perhaps in the form of a script.
 I’ve had all kinds of conversations this week, some inspirational some not so much.
 Not all have been pleasant, and not all have required me to be physically present.
-I have taken turns at talking and listening, but between Twitter and Skype, Facebook and social media in general, I am quickly coming to appreciate that conversation in the 21st century is a complex thing, involving so much more than the exchange of ideas and opinions between people in the same space.
+I have taken turns at talking and listening, but between Twitter and Skype, Facebook and social media in general, I am learning that conversation in the 21st century is a complex thing, involving more than the exchange of ideas and opinions between people in the same space.
 Not too late, my definition of conversation has expanded to include reading and writing and trying to make a salient point in less than 140 characters.
-Sometimes, when I can’t keep up in a Tweetchat, I follow along, agreeing or disagreeing, but not quickly enough.
-So it feels not unlike eavesdropping.
+Often unsuccessful, I can’t keep up in a Tweetchat.
+I follow along, agreeing or disagreeing, but not quickly enough, so it feels not unlike eavesdropping.

-Eavesdropping has become quite acceptable today in a variety of contexts.
+Eavesdropping has become acceptable today in a variety of contexts.
 How many times have we wondered about the person on the other end of the line as we listen to one side of a conversation?
-The stranger in front of us at the Post Office, complaining to the person on the other end of the line about something somebody shouldn’t have worn, or maybe someone like my daughter at the grocery store, who resorts to using her cellphone to take a picture of a shelf bearing different brands of the same product, and subsequently sends a text asking which one her dad should buy.
-Then there’s the woman whose bluetooth headset you don’t notice immediately and instead you think she might possibly be quite mad as she strides though the mall, gesticulating wildly, and scolding the air around her.
-This week, it was through eavesdropping that I encountered a one-sided conversation, the kind of talk that made me proud to be my daughter’s mother.
+The stranger in front of us at the Post Office, complaining to the person on the other end of the line about something somebody shouldn’t have worn, or maybe someone like my daughter at the grocery store, who resorts to using her cellphone to photograph a shelf bearing different brands of the same product, and subsequently sends a text asking which one her dad should buy.
+Then there’s the woman whose bluetooth headset you don’t notice immediately and instead you think she might be quite mad as she strides though the mall, gesticulating wildly, and scolding the air around her.
+But this week, it was through eavesdropping that I landed upon a one-sided conversation that made me proud to be my daughter’s mother.

 For exactly the same reason, I was one of those mothers who picked her up when she was a baby the very minute she started crying at night.
 My mother encouraged me to do so, often telling me there would be plenty of times as an adult when my daughter would have to cry alone.
 But I was wholly unprepared for her crying in the middle of the night, without me there to comfort her, at just fourteen.
 Only 11 weeks ago, in fact, as I lay in the ICU, following a mastectomy and DIEP flap reconstruction surgery.